alhansidd70/Netflix_sql_project/README.md

   > Practicing intermediate-to-advanced SQL concepts (e.g., GROUP BY, UNNEST, SPLIT_PART, CAST, subqueries)
  > Exploring real-world datasets
  > Building an analytics portfolio

+## Objective
+The primary objective of this project is to analyze Netflix's content catalog using SQL by answering a variety of real-world data-driven questions.
+This includes identifying patterns in content type, release years, genres, countries of production, durations, and key contributors such as directors and actors.

+Through this analysis, the project aims to:

+ Gain insights into Netflix’s content distribution across years and countries.

+ Understand user engagement patterns based on content types and genres.

+ Apply SQL functions and techniques on a real dataset to strengthen data analysis skills.

+ Demonstrate the ability to solve analytical problems using efficient SQL queries.